 In Android 8.0 and higher, the lower-level layers are re-written to adopt a new, more modular architecture.
 Devices running Android 8.0 and higher must support HALs written in HIDL, with a few exceptions listed below.
 These HALs can be binderized or passthrough.
 In Android R, HALs written in AIDL are also supported.
 All AIDL HALs are binderized.

 - Binderized HALs.
-HALs expressed in HAL interface definition language (HIDL).
+HALs expressed in HAL interface definition language (HIDL) or Android interface definition language (AIDL).
 These HALs replace both conventional and legacy HALs used in earlier versions of Android.
 In a Binderized HAL, the Android framework and HALs communicate with each other using binder inter-process communication (IPC) calls.
 All devices launching with Android 8.0 or later must support binderized HALs only.

 - Passthrough HALs.
 A HIDL-wrapped conventional or legacy HAL.
 These HALs wrap existing HALs and can serve the HAL in binderized and same-process (passthrough) modes.
 Devices upgrading to Android 8.0 can use passthrough HALs.

 |Launch with Android 8.0||HALs listed in Passthrough HALs must be passthrough.||All other HALs are binderized (including HALs that are vendor extensions).|

 |Upgrade to Android 8.0||HALs listed in Passthrough HALs must be passthrough.||HALs listed in Binderized HALs must be binderized.|